Heroes of Might and Magic: Olden Era

-Heroes of Might and Magic: Olden Era is an upcoming turn-based strategy game developed by Unfrozen and published by Hooded Horse and Ubisoft for Windows.
-An installment in the Heroes of Might and Magic series, and will also contain new role-playing mechanics unseen in previous games of the series.
-In addition to single-player mode, the game will support multiplayer and co-op, and also contain a map editor.
+Heroes of Might and Magic: Olden Era is a turn-based strategy game developed by Unfrozen and published by Hooded Horse and Ubisoft for Windows.
+An installment in the Heroes of Might and Magic series, it contains mechanics, role-playing elements and features not widely presented in the series; in addition to a single-player mode, the game supports multiplayer, co-op, and a map editor.
 A demo version of the game was published on Steam on October 9, 2025.
+It was released in early access on April 30, 2026.

 Gameplay

-The gameplay will be similar to the previous games in the series.
-The player will control a number of heroes with unique abilities, buying an army of mythological creatures and soldiers with resources.
-The player will also control one or more of six town types present in the game: Temple, Necropolis, Sylvan, Dungeon, Hive and Schism, the last of which was revealed on August 21, 2025.
-There, the player has the ability to slowly build up the town, resulting in growth of the player's army and expanding gameplay possibilities.
-The gameplay is divided into two parts, tactical overland exploration and a turn-based combat system.
-The heroes controlled by player will gather experience by fighting with monsters and enemy heroes.
-The world of Olden Era will be the same as the world of the first three games of the franchise, Enroth.
-The events of the game will happen on the continent of Jadame, which was the setting of Might and Magic VIII: Day of the Destroyer but has not been featured in any previous games of the spin-off series Heroes of Might and Magic before.
+The gameplay is similar to the previous games in the series; the player controls a number of heroes with unique abilities, buying an army of mythological creatures and soldiers with available resources.
+The player also controls one or more of six town types present in the game: Temple, Necropolis, Grove, Dungeon, Hive and Schism, the last of which was revealed on August 21, 2025.
+The player can slowly build up the town, growing their army and expanding gameplay possibilities, such as the use of magic by researching spells or enacting faction laws - innovational mechanic for the series, which provides unique for each faction bonuses for a special currency.

+The gameplay is divided into two parts: tactical overland exploration and a turn-based combat system.
+The heroes controlled by the player gather experience by fighting with monsters and enemy heroes using their army, respectively increasing their level when the sufficient amount of experience is collected.
+With each level, heroes are offered to choose between three different secondary skills and four subskills, which provide additional bonuses to the chosen secondary skill; each skill is aimed at enhancing hero's abilities in battle, magic casting or general interactions, such as increasing gold income per turn.
+Each hero also possesses four main attributes that are increased with each level: attack, defence, spellpower and knowledge - typical for Heroes of Might and Magic series.

+The player can choose between four available game modes - "Arena", a quick battle between two heroes, "Classic", a randomly generated world where many heroes can be hired, "Single-Hero", where the player is limited to only one hero, and "Scenario", featuring hand-made maps with their own plot.

+Plot

+Olden Era is set on the same world as the first three games of the franchise, Enroth, happening before the events of Heroes of Might and Magic: A Strategic Quest on the continent of Jadame, which was the setting of Might and Magic VIII: Day of the Destroyer but has not been featured in any previous games of the Heroes of Might and Magic before.
+The game contains a playable campaign mode, divided into several acts, telling a story about a minotaur Gunnar who uncovers a new threat to the world - the faction of Hive, which corrupts and destroys the lands of Jadame.
+In order to prevent future consequences, former rival factions across the continent must unite to oppose the leader of Hive - the Dragonfly King.